varitbond/backend-assessment/README.md

 ### Every route got mechanisms as below

-* Getting a resource GET /get/{id}
+* Get a resource GET /get/{id}

-* Listing all resources GET /get
+* List all resources GET /get

-* Creating a resource POST /create
+* Create a resource POST /create

-* Updating a resource PUT /update
+* Update a resource PUT /update

-* Patching a resource PATCH /patch
+* Patch a resource PATCH /patch

-* Deleting a resource DELETE /delete
+* Delete a resource DELETE /delete

-* Filtering a resources GET /get/by-{another_resource_id}
+* Filter a resources GET /get/by-{another_resource_id}

 All resources API in this server is protected by OpenID Connect (OIDC) with Bearer authentication method

+For more information please see `Swagger-ui` or `example-curl.sh`

 ## Getting Started